 If a premises wishes to have more than two machines, then it needs to apply for a permit and the Licensing Authority must consider that application based upon the licensing objectives, any guidance issued by the Gambling Commission issued under Section 25 of the Gambling Act 2005, and "other such matters as the Authority think relevant."

-This Licensing Authority considers that "such matters" will be decided on a case by case basis but generally there will be regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and will expect the applicant to satisfy the authority that there will be sufficient measures to ensure that under 18 year olds do not have access to the adult only gaming machines.
+2.4 This Licensing Authority considers that "such matters" will be decided on a case by case basis but generally there will be regard to the need to protect children and vulnerable persons from harm or being exploited by gambling.
+These applications will ordinarily be dealt with by officers, however, in certain cases (such as applications for large numbers of machines or where there are other concerns), applications may be referred to the Licensing Sub-Committee for determination.

+- 2.5 Applicants should satisfy the authority that there will be sufficient measures to ensure that under 18 year olds do not have access to the adult only gaming machines.
 Measures which will satisfy the authority that there will be no access may include the adult machines being in sight of the bar, or in the sight of staff that will monitor that the machines are not being used by those under 18.
 Notices and signage may also be helpful.
-As regards the protection of vulnerable persons, applicants may wish to consider the provision of information leaflets / helpline numbers for organisations such as GamCare.

-- 2.3 It is recognised that some alcohol licensed premises may apply for a premises licence for their non-alcohol licensed areas.
-Any such application would most likely need to be applied for, and dealt with as an Adult Gaming Centre premises licence. - 2.4 It should be noted that the Licensing Authority can decide to grant the application with a smaller number of machines and/or a different category of machines than that applied for.
-Conditions (other than these) cannot be attached. - 2.5 A plan must accompany applications, indicating where and what type, of gambling machines are to be provided.
-This plan may take the form of an amendment - 2.6 The Licensing Authority expects permit holders to be mindful of their obligations in relation to supervision arrangements for gaming machines to protect the young and the vulnerable and to comply with the Gambling Commission's Gaming Machines in Alcohol Licensed Premises Code of Practice.
+As regards the protection of vulnerable persons, applicants may wish to consider the provision of information leaflets / helpline numbers for organisations such as GamCare. - 2.6 It is recognised that some alcohol licensed premises may apply for a premises licence for their non-alcohol licensed areas.
+Any such application would most likely need to be applied for, and dealt with as an Adult Gaming Centre premises licence. - 2.7 It should be noted that the Licensing Authority can decide to grant the application with a smaller number of machines and/or a different category of machines than that applied for.
+Conditions (other than these) cannot be attached. - 2.8 A plan must accompany applications, indicating where and what type, of gambling machines are to be provided.
+This plan may take the form of an amendment - 2.9 The Licensing Authority expects permit holders to be mindful of their obligations in relation to supervision arrangements for gaming machines to protect the young and the vulnerable and to comply with the Gambling Commission's Gaming Machines in Alcohol Licensed Premises Code of Practice.
 These form a condition of every permit and cover aspects such as the location and operation of machines; access to gambling by children and young persons; and self exclusion.
+See the Gambling Commission website for more information: